PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well why would anybody want to be that?" asked Relan, "If the whole world was merchants, nobody would have saved your life."

-"If the whole world was merchants, everybody would buy and sell instead of stab and hack," snapped Boltac "Look, I'm grateful for you're help.
+"If the whole world were merchants, everybody would buy and sell instead of stab and hack," snapped Boltac "Look, I'm grateful for you're help.
 It's not like I'm not grateful.
 So, uh, as a reward.
 Take what you like from the store -- as much as you can carry without horse or wagon -- and then go to your death.
 Have fun.
 Me, I'm going to see the Duke and see what he's gonna do about all this.
 See if he can get my Innkeeper lady friend back."

 Relan shook his head and took another bite of bread.